xCykrix/discord_emoji/.github/ISSUE_TEMPLATE/bug-report.md

 If applicable, add screenshots to help explain your problem.

 **Current Installation:**
- - Device: Desktop or Server
+ - Environment: Desktop or Server
- - OS: `uname -a` or Windows Version if you are 32 or 64 bit OS.
+ - OS: `uname -a` or Windows Version
+ - Architecture: x86 / x64
- - Version: `npm list | grep 'k-value'`
+ - Version: `npm list | grep 'discord-emoji'`.
+If using Windows, you may just have to find `discord-emoji` in the output without `| grep 'discord-emoji'`.

 **Additional context**
 Add any other context about the problem here.